ChrisBuckets/instagram-bot/README.md

 ## General Info
 Instagram Bot is a tool that was made to automate engagement within certain hashtags to generate followers to save people time.
 A common thing when looking up
 "How to get more Instagram followers", they always say follow, comment, and like similar content that you make.
-This is very tedious and can take up hours out of your day, so I created a tool that did that for me.
+This is very tedious and can take up hours out of your day, so I created a tool that did those actions for me.

 Inside the config you can set the hashtags you want the bot to look at and it will navigate through them with a headless browser to like, follow and comment on random posts.
 In order to prevent being detected as a bot account, I made it so it used an array of random generic comments to use under each post so it would never spam